 During the Pleistocenehippos also ranged throughout North Africa and

 These fossils were found in

-The Ratites, long-legged walking birds that can’t fly,
+The Ratites, long-legged walking birds that can’t fly,appeared in the

 Description on Marsupials

 A kangaroo is aherbivorous marsupial from the family Macropodidae (macropods, meaning ‘largefoot’).
 Besides the well-known larger species such as the red and greykangaroo, the family also includes many smaller species which include thewallabies, tree kangaroos, wallaroos, pademelons and the quokka, more than 60living species in all.
 The bigger species are endemic to

 Kangaroos arose inthe early Miocene, but, being grazers, they prospered in the Pliocene andPleistocene, after